atomicsingh/git-playbook/11-onboarding/README.md

 ### Branching Strategy

-We use GitHub Flow:
+We use the following workflow:

 - `main` branch is always deployable
+- `dev` branch is for integration and testing
-- Create feature branches from `main`
+- Create feature/fix branches from `dev`
+- Merge feature/fix branches into `dev`
+- Merge `dev` into `main` for production
 - Use descriptive branch names: `feature/add-user-auth`, `fix/login-validation`

 ### Commit Messages